 The rtpengine configuration file is /etc/ngcp-config/templates/etc/default/ngcp-rtpengine-daemon, and changes to this file are applied by executing ngcpcfg apply "my commit message".
-The UDP port range can be configured via the config.yml file under the section rtpproxy.
-The QoS/ToS value can be changed via the key qos.tos_rtp.
+The UDP port range can be configured via the config.yml file under the section rtpengine.
+The QoS/ToS value can be changed via the key qos.tos\rtp.